LightCube-Organization/LightCube/README.md

 # lightcube

- LightCube,A perfect solution for programming lessons in school.
+ LightCube,A perfect solution for programming lessons in school

 ## Getting Started